JuliaLang/julia/doc/src/devdocs/valgrind.md

 This issue
 [has been reported](https://bugs.kde.org/show_bug.cgi?id=446401)
-to the Valgrind developers they have requested.
+to the Valgrind developers as they have requested.

 ## Caveats